gabrielpetersson/recurrent-neural-network-from-scratch/README.md

 ```

 #### Expected output
-It will verbose every 10 seconds a loss and two predicted text.
+Every 10 seconds it will verbose a loss and two predicted text.
 The upper text is chosen using a probability distribution and the below one is independently predicted using a greedy 'take the one with highest probability'.
 ```
 loss: 6.82 #START# relax pretty cheese guy
            #START# im what school say